Vincent-Chan/Link-Prediction-using-DeepWalk-and-Node2Vec-algorithm-for-Social-Network-Mining/README.md

 This project invloves using the DeepWalk algorithm and Node2Vec algorithm to predict the links.

+The research paper on DeepWalk: https://arxiv.org/pdf/1403.6652

+The reserach paper on Node2Vec: https://arxiv.org/pdf/1607.00653

 You should see the following things in this repository:

 * COMP4332 Project 2 source code.ipynb: the Jupyter Notebook